All Episodes

 All of America lost total respect for this dude.

-But like they kept dating, which Daisy informs us of because she's a watcher of Love is Blind.
+But like, they kept dating, which Daisy informs us of because she's a watcher of Love is Blind.

 Okay, do we have the kicker where she's sitting around her liberal relatives in the car?

-And so then I watched a sermon online from his church about yeah, sexual identity.
+And so then I watched a sermon online from his church about, yeah, sexual identity.

 And it was traditional.

-I told that to my god then.
+I told that to them.

 The vaccine.